TanvirOnGH/scriptorium/readme.md

 # About

-A collection of scripts in various languages designed for task automation, workflow enhancement, and other miscellaneous or fun purposes.
+A collection of code snippets and scripts in various languages designed for task automation, workflow enhancement, and other miscellaneous/experimental or fun purposes.

 ## Reference